MisterB13/Vendo-Matic-800/README.md

 ## My Contributions
-Classes : Repo.java and FinishTransaction.java
+Classes : Repo.java and FinishTransaction.java.
 Files (everything in these files) : exceptions, interfaces, models, util, enums and deprecated.

 - Implemented CRUD operations that provided functionality to the application from the persistence data source.